danielk333/hardtarget/docs/source/concept_gmf.rst

 The Fast GMF, of FGMF
 ++++++++

-The processing chain developed at SGO over several years of EISCAT space debris observations is centered on a GMF implementation where a number of clever tricks are exploited to bring down the processing time.
+The processing chain developed at SGO over several years of EISCAT Space Debris observations is centered on a GMF implementation where a number of clever tricks are exploited to bring down the processing time.
 One important improvement was to realise that summing over the phase contribution caused by a linear motion is equivalent to a DFT, which is implemented very efficiently